gretchenfrage/aqueduct/PROTOCOL.md

 ## Cascading loss detection

-A local sender is either in the "not reachable" state or the "reachable" state.
-When a sender is created, if its channel ID was minted locally, it initializes in the "not reachable" state, with the exception of the entrypoint sender, which initializes in the "reachable" state.
-If a sender is created with a channel ID that was minted remotely, it initializes in the "reachable" state.
+A local sender/receiver is either in the "not reachable" state or the "reachable" state.
+When a sender/receiver is created, if its channel ID was minted locally, it initializes in the "not reachable" state, with the exception of the entrypoint sender, which initializes in the "reachable" state.
+If a sender/receiver is created with a channel ID that was minted remotely, it initializes in the "reachable" state.

 When a sender ("original sender") is used to send a message with an attached sender/receiver, it must somehow store a "creation link" from